MadStu/space-trucker-trading-tracker/README.md

 ## Features Left to Implement

-- Code API to get im-game ships and the cargo bay sizes.
+- Code API retrieval to get in-game ships and the cargo bay size info.
-- Option to choose unit amount by ship size.
+- User option to choose unit amount by ship size.
 - Save the user's ship to the databases so it remembers.
 - Default the unit amount to the remaining cargo bay space